Dhenenjay/axion-planetary-mcp/README.md

 The wizard will:
 - ✅ Guide you through credential setup
-- ✅ Configure Claude Desktop automatically
+- ✅ Configure your MCP client automatically
 - ✅ Test Earth Engine connection
 - ✅ Provide usage examples

 ### ✨ Step 4: Start Using!

-1. **Restart Claude Desktop**
+1. **Restart your MCP client** (Claude Desktop, Cursor, etc.)
-2. You'll see the MCP indicator in Claude
+2. Look for the MCP indicator in your client
 3. Start with a simple query:
    > "Use Earth Engine to show me current vegetation health in California"